worldstartup/astroplant.io/docs/week-12.md

 ---

 This week has been a very informative and exciting week.
-I can't wait to jump into next [week](https://github.com/Meet-Miles/astroplant/blob/master/docs/week-13.md) and start filling up the website with some markdown data that other users could enter.
+I can't wait to jump into next [week](https://github.com/Meet-Miles/astroplant/blob/master/docs/week-13.md) and start working on the Sanity CMS that other users could enter.
 It's going to be exciting!

 # Resources